abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-1.md

 ## Routing
 Now that we know the location of every element in the circuit (also referred to as cells), we want to describe how these elements are wired.
 Wires are defined as an exact geometric path on the metal layers that are used for fabrication.
 This is where the [Routing](https://en.wikipedia.org/wiki/Routing_(electronic_design_automation)) step comes into place.
 It builds upon the placement step in order to have a fully connected circuit that functions properly.

 The challenge in the placement/CTS/routing steps is that all of the algorithms used have to obey some technology rules (i.e. constraints) while describing the layout of the circuit.
-These are also referred to as **Design Rules**, and they are usually given by the technology foundry that are targetted for manufacturing.
+These are also referred to as **Design Rules**, and they are usually given by the technology foundry that are targeted for manufacturing.

 OpenROAD uses [FastRoute](https://github.com/The-OpenROAD-Project/FastRoute) and [TritonRoute](https://github.com/The-OpenROAD-Project/TritonRoute) as the global and detailed routing tools respectively.